rsalevsky/style-guides/Ruby.md

 (which is useful when munging source code with regular expressions/scripts) and confusion of non-Ruby programmers reading Ruby code.

+### Style/SymbolArray

+*Different from standard*

+Little less quotes do not outweigh the loss of syntax regularity (which is useful when munging source code with regular expressions/scripts) and confusion of non-Ruby programmers reading Ruby code.

 ### Style/RegexpLiteral

 *Different from standard*